defndaines/kiroku/author/kingsolver.md

 # Barbara Kingsolver

-I'd like to read more of Kingsolver's work.
+I’d like to read more of Kingsolver’s work.

 ## Fiction